 How you speak to yourself is utterly critical as your inner self talk chatters away all day and If you are constantly criticizing yourself, you will very quickly build up the repetitions and enforce negative beliefs about yourself and your abilities.
-By building your mental resilience using some of the approaches you will find that unpleasant things which people say to you start to bounce off.
-In reality the amount of harsh words people say to themselves is far greater than unkind words from other people.
+By building your mental resilience using some of the approaches you will find those unpleasant things which people say to you start to bounce off.
+In reality, the amount of harsh words people say to themselves is far greater than unkind words from other people.
 What you say to yourself really does matter and there are studies to back this up.

 “No one can make you feel inferior without your consent.” — Eleanor Roosevelt

 Affirmations are positive, empowering and uplifting statements that we say to ourselves.
 These are normally more effective if said out loud so that you can hear yourself say it.
 As I have said already we tend to believe whatever we tell ourselves constantly Our brains are biologically wired to seek answers to questions, without analysing the question fully.
 To get your brain to accept your positive statements more effectively, phrase your affirmations as questions like, “Why am I so good at achieving my goals?” instead of “I am so good at achieving goals.”

 Thank you for reading my short post on confidence